 The Blackstone neighborhood is located in the northeast corner of Providence's East Side.
 Most of its development occurred during the early and mid 20th century.
-The houses, mostly medium to large single-family dwellings, were architecturally and functionally different from those built in College Hill during the 18th and 19th centuries.
+The houses, mostly medium to large single-family dwellings, were architecturally and functionally very different from those built in the older College Hill and Fox Point neighborhoods during the 18th and 19th centuries.
 Blackstone is one of only a few neighborhoods in the city where considerable development occurred during the 20th century.

 During the middle years of the 19th century, Blackstone began to develop as a middle and upper income residential neighborhood, though the area's isolation from the rest of the city precluded substantial growth.
 Before the 1880s, residents traveled between the Blackstone area and the rest of Providence, either by carriage or public horse car along a circuitous route from Downtown through Fox Point to Butler Avenue.
 In 1884, a second line along Waterman and Angell Streets was completed, which allowed a more direct route downtown.